 What is Binge Drinking?

-According to American CPR Care Association, an example of binge drinking would be when a person (male or female) consumes five or more drinks in a sitting.
+Binge drinking is defined as drinking an excessive amount of alcohol over a short period of time.
+It results in heavy intoxication that comes on suddenly.
 Binge drinkers can suffer a severe and potentially fatal reaction to alcohol overdose, known as alcohol poisoning.
 It can cause someone to pass out, feel sick and vomit.
-For a group of teenagers this may have become a norm – seeing friends who pass out or vomit due to drinking.
+For a group of teenagers, this may have become a norm – seeing friends who pass out or vomit due to drinking.
 However, this is a serious matter and should not be taken lightly.
 Individuals need to understand the dangers of binge drinking and what steps to take if someone experiences alcohol poisoning.

 - Alcohol poisoning and asphyxiation (aspiration of vomit can lead to death)

 - Cancer of the mouth and throat

 - Engaging in unprotected sex (that can result in sexually transmitted diseases, i.e., HIV)

 - Failing to meet full potential in school

 How Can First Aid Help In Cases of Binge Drinking?

 First Aid knowledge is invaluable for both teens and adults.
 It will enable you to assist people in the event of a binge-drinking episode, especially if it becomes an emergency.
 Becoming first aid certified not only benefits you directly but it can extend to your colleagues, family, friends, and even bystanders.
 If an emergency occurs, being without any training can make you feel helpless, and it can lead to tragic results that could have potentially been avoided.
 It is very important for as many people as possible to have at least a basic knowledge of first aid in order to arm them to assist in the event of an emergency.